TITLE: She’s up to no good

 Writing

-Although the dialogue is witty and entertaining, the excessive descriptions of settings were distracting and caused me to skim over them frequently.
-However, the dual timeline is one of my favorite aspects of this book, and the tonal differences between the timelines are easy to follow.
+But the dual timeline is one of my favorite aspects of this book, and the tonal differences between the timelines are easy to follow.

 Conclusion

 She’s Up to No Good takes you on a heartwarming journey through the ups and downs of family bonds and second chances.
 You’ll meet engaging characters like Evelyn and Jenna, each with their own quirks and growth throughout the story.
-While the plot gets a bit intricate at times, and the large family tree might make you reach for a notepad, the book ultimately delivers a compelling tale about love and family that’s well worth the read.